-Website content and structure
+Website Content and Structure

-Okay, so since content is the most important thing, you need to have (most of) it ready beforehand.
+Okay, so since the content is the most important thing, you need to have (most of) it ready beforehand.
 Or at least, you need to have a good idea of how much content there’s going to be and in what form.

 Note.
-I know that this part can be tough.
+We know that this part can be tough.
 Beginning with content seems quite unnatural for website design, but it really is the best way to get a superb result in the end.
 So think about the content that you want to share with the reader, and how you want to present it.